BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 </p>

 <p>
-I also spent time in another condo on Ocean Boulevard, just down the road.
+I also spent time in a different condo on Ocean Boulevard, just down the road.
 That one had an oceanfront view.
 A sliding glass door opened to a balcony overlooking the ocean:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/oceanfront-condo-balcony.jpg" />